This page describes resolutions for common Workload Identity Federation errors.

 Google Cloud API does not accept the credential issued from SecurityTokenService

-If you encounter the following error, you might be attempting to access a Google Cloud API directly using a credential issued from SecurityTokenService instead of exchanging it for a service account credential first.
+If you encounter the following error, you might be attempting to use a federated access token with a service that doesn't support them.

 {